bogdanvlviv/minitest-mock_expectations/README.md

 assert_equal "What is new in Rails 6.0", @post.title
 ```

-Use nesting of the blocks in order assert that the several methods will be called on an instance of the `klass` in the block:
+Use nesting of the blocks to assert that the several methods will be called on an instance of the `klass` in the block:

 ```ruby
 assert_called_on_instance_of(Post, :title, times: 3) do